plforacle/heatwave-all/connect-dbs-compute/connect-dbs-compute.md

-# Connect to MySQL HeatWave With Compute
+# Create Compute with MySQL Shell for DB Connection

 ## Introduction